arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 The `top` command provides an interactive, real-time view of running processes, showing CPU and memory usage for each process.

 Press `q` to quit the top interface.
-This is particularly useful when tracking down which program is consuming excessive resources.
+It is useful when tracking down which program is consuming excessive resources.

 ```bash
 top